demidenko05/beige-accandr/README.txt

   2. It's a reliable software:
 * All its parts are under truly free licenses.
 * It's open source software, so fixing an error or customizing is not a problem.
 * It will never be downgraded or disappeared.
-You always can find it (binary and source code) in Central Maven Repository.
+You always can find it (binary and source code) in the Central Maven Repository.

 Web-Store is included for pricing, study, and tests purposes and you are also able to make full DB copy from cloud version.
-You can create price lists in different price categories and export them to a CSV file to your customers or POS.
+You can create price lists in different price categories and export them into a CSV file for your customers or POS.
 --------------------------------------------------------------------------------------------------------------
 Beigesoft™ EIS is a free, open source accounting software.
 This are local versions of Beigesoft™ EIS for Android and other operation systems.
 There is Beigesoft™ EIS cloud version.
 You can check its abilities (features) by reading the articles.